haithcockce/learning-stuff/training/perf.md

 - Tracepoints are listed in `/sys/kernel/debug/tracing/available_events`
 - With the complexity of what can be traced, navigating the `debugfs` and setting up regex filters can be error prone and overall difficult.
-- Perf deals with all of this!
+- Perf helps facilitate all of this!

 #### Events/Tracepoints/Counters in Perf